BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Smelting: `smelt`

-To complete this objective player must smelt specified item.
-Note that you must define item as output from furnace, not the ingredient.
-This one does not support data values (it doesn’t have to).
-First argument is a `block selector`.
-Next is amount (integer).
+To complete this objective the player must smelt a specified item.
+Note that you must define the output item, not the ingredient.
+The first argument is a [Block Selector](/User-Documentation/Reference/#block-selectors) for the output item.
+The second is the amount (integer).

 Smelting has the same properties as crafting objective.